 ...or when he was pretty clearly in the wrong, he was still cheered.
 A good example was when he came back in 2000 after his 1999 Survivor Series collision and was "investigating" who did it (i.e. just beating up anyone he felt like).
 Commissioner Mick Foley was almost unreasonably lenient with Austin's behavior, only asking that Steve not interfere with matches, which Stone Cold continued doing with impunity.
 Eventually, Foley was backed into a corner and had to suspend Austin.
 Despite the fact that Foley was only doing his job and Austin was being unreasonably selfish in his behavior, Austin's massive popularity led to Foley getting boos during the semi-feud.

-Power Stable: The Dangerous Alliance in WCW.
+Power Stable: The Dangerous Alliance and The Stud Stable in WCW.
 The WCW/ECW Alliance in WWE (interesting as Austin had been in WWE, WCW, AND ECW).
-His tag team with Triple H (known as the Power Trip) kind of qualifies, as they were just as dominant as a Power Stable even though they were only a tag team, winning multiple titles.
+His tag team with HHH (known as the Power Trip) kind of qualifies, as they were just as dominant as a Power Stable even though they were only a tag team, winning multiple titles.

-An actual version of this happened following the infamous "Curtain Call Incident" involving The Kliq (Scott Hall, Kevin Nash, Triple H, and Shawn Michaels, a mixture of babyfaces and heels, all hugged each other in the middle of the ring following Nash's last match in the WWF until his return in 2002).
-Somebody had to take the fall; with Hall and Nash leaving for WCW, and Shawn holding the WWF Championship, Triple H had to accept the punishment - which was to be denied winning the 1996 King of the Ring tournament.
+An actual version of this happened following the infamous "Curtain Call Incident" at Madison Square Garden on May 19th, 1996, involving The Kliq (Scott Hall, Kevin Nash, HHH, and Shawn Michaels, a mixture of babyfaces and heels, all hugged each other in the middle of the ring following Nash's last match in the WWF until his return in 2002).
+Somebody had to take the fall; with Hall and Nash leaving for WCW, and Shawn holding the WWF Championship, HHH had to accept the punishment - which was to be denied winning the 1996 King of the Ring tournament.
 The man who took his spot as the tournament's ultimate victor?
 Steve Austin, who was catapulted to superstardom thanks to the victory.

-Even if Triple H had won the tournament, Austin could have become a star anyway.
+Even if HHH had won the tournament, Austin could have become a star anyway.
 However, this would have robbed the world of Austin's coronation speech where he mocked runner-up Jake "The Snake" Roberts, boasting that Jake's prayers and John 3:16 didn't get him anywhere before telling the born-again Christian Jake Roberts that Austin 3:16 means he just whooped your ass.
 Thus, one of the most popular Catch Phrases ever was born.
+It also presumes that the company could have survived 1996 at all without Austin beginning his big rise.

 "The Reason You Suck" Speech: When acting as GM for the "All Star" edition of Raw on June 13, his first appearance is giving an EPIC one to The Miz, not even giving Miz a chance to speak.

 Stunned Silence: The only time he's had this reaction in his entire career was the aforementioned R-Truth dressed as a Confederate soldier skit.
 Keep in mind this is a career that's had him Kayfabe arrested, ran over and had an undead cult leader hang him from a gothic cross, try to kill him at least once, as well as trying to both bury him alive and embalm him while still alive.
-This shows just how bad he considered the R-Truth skit when that was the first and only time he's ever been struck completely dumb by anything the WWE has ever done.
-And bear in mind, while he wasn't there in a wrestling capacity (he was an authority figure at the time), Austin was there for the KATIE VICK angle.
-Something that had most people just shaking their heads at, and he didn't bat an eye.
-Thus, if you ever wondered if Austin had a Weirdness Censor, now you know.
+This shows just how bad he considered the R-Truth skit when that was the first and only time he's ever been struck completely dumb by anything WWE has ever done.

 While certainly someone who never aspired to political correctness, Austin clearly recognized the perversity of a black man dressed as a Confederate Soldier.